Why should I worry about bleeding gums while brushing?

 - See your dentist every 6 months and let them know of any changes, soreness, or sensitivity.
 Nothing is more effective than regular checkups with a professional when it comes to ensuring good oral health.
 Your dentist will not only provide a cleaning but also fully investigate to make sure your mouth is not currently afflicted by any manner of oral diseases - including gingivitis and periodontitis.

-Depending on the cause of your bleeding gums, your dentist may take new dental impressions to provide you with correctly fitting dentures or prescribe a vigorous dental care routine that can put you back on the track to good gum health.
+Depending on the cause of your bleeding gums, your dentist may take new dental impressions to provide you with correctly fitting dentures or prescribe a vigorous dental care routine that can put you back on track to good gum health.